 Withdrawals in excess of the income amount impact the value of a product or benefit and can also affect the certainty of the income.
 An excess withdrawal occurs when cumulative Lifetime Withdrawals exceed the income amount in an annuity year.
 If an excess withdrawal is taken, only the portion of the Lifetime Withdrawal that exceeds the remaining income amount for that year will proportionally and permanently reduce future guaranteed amounts.
 If an excess withdrawal reduces the account value to zero, no further amount would be payable and the contract terminates.

 A fixed indexed annuity (FIA) is a tax-deferred financial tool designed for the long term.
-It offers a level of protection for your clients' money against loss with the opportunity for it to grow based on the performance of a specific market index, or combination of indices.
-With a FIA, your clients' money is not actually invested in any index, but rather may earn interest based on the index's performance.
-A FIA offers two ways to potentially grow your clients' money: an index-based strategy and a fixed rate strategy, With the index-based strategy, your clients has the option to allocate their money into a strategy that is based on a cap rate or a participation rate, the upper limit of which is used in calculating the interest that may be credited at the end of an index term.
-For complete information about the annuity, please refer to the Important Information Disclosure Statement.
+It offers a level of protection for your clients’ money against loss with the opportunity for it to grow based on the performance of a specific market index, or combination of indices.
+With a FIA, your clients’ money is not actually invested in any index, but rather may earn interest based on the index’s performance.
+There may typically be upper limits known as cap rates and participation rates, on the amount of potential interest credited in a given period, as well as a floor that offers downside protection.
+For complete information about the annuity, please refer to the PruSecure Important Information Disclosure Statement PDF opens in a new window and / or the SurePath Important Information Disclosure Statement PDF opens in a new window.

 All products and/or options may not be available in all states or with all firms.